-Danny Rowlands Deputy Head Wellbeing, Teacher of French, Head of Outdoor Education, International Students Co-ordinator
+Danny Rowlands Deputy Head Wellbeing, Teacher of French, International Students Co-ordinator

 My route to Merchiston was a somewhat meandering one.
 From a small school in St. Bees on the edge of the Lake District, I then went to Cambridge University where I was sponsored by the Royal Marines, before then changing my career choice and serving for several years with Lothian and Borders Police.

 I then made the switch into teaching and spent five very happy years at The King’s School, Canterbury, where my roles were many and varied: Teacher of French and Spanish, Lycée Exchange Co-ordinator, Deputy Housemaster, Head of Oxbridge, CCF Officer, Rock Climbing Instructor, Duke of Edinburgh Leader, PGCE Mentor, Rowing Coach, Rugby Coach, Football Coach.

 Scotland’s siren call then became too strong and I made the move back north in the summer of 2016, initially joining Merchiston as Housemaster of Laidlaw North and Teacher of French, and then moving on to the role of Deputy Head Wellbeing in Autumn 2021.
 I am also responsible for running the Outdoor Education programme which the school offers.

 As a lover of the outdoors, but also someone who thrives on the buzz of a cosmopolitan community, Merchiston is perfectly located- on the edge of a vibrant city, yet nestled cosily at the foot of the Pentland Hills which offer an easy escape and a much-needed sanctuary from the frenetic pace of school life.